 Age: Died at 86 (1927-2013)

-Birthplace: New York City, New York, USAsee more on Joyce Brothers
+Birthplace: New York City, USA, New Yorksee more on Joyce Brothers

 Julie Berry is a former contestant on the reality television show Survivor: Vanuatu. ...more on Wikipedia